H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 Short-lived and recent-signal memory is backed by the `jarvis-redis` container on port 6379.
 The system-level `redis-server.service` unit is deprecated and no longer participates in the active architecture; all Redis-backed features in this thesis refer to the Docker-based instance.

-## 3.6 18 Container Architecture And Routing
+## 3.6 19-container-architecture-and-routing.md

-# 17. Container Architecture and Routing
+# 19. Container Architecture and Routing

 This chapter describes the high-level layout of the structures that receive activity from earlier layers and route it into deeper evaluation paths.
 The goal is to separate the flow of events into clear stages, so that each stage has a well-defined role in deciding what is ignored, what is kept for background consideration, and what becomes part of a more central store.